Yuemeng-Zhang/LSTM-stock-price-prediction/README.md

  Several notebook showing examples of how to use these two py files

- LSTM model in LSTM notebook, show LSTM model with/without CNN layer.
+ LSTM model in notebook "LSTM_(with or without CNN layer).ipynb", show LSTM model with/without CNN layer.
 Show MSE.